Chiefs vs. Bills picks, NFL score prediction, odds, TV: Start time, how to watch AFC Championship game - NBC Sports

-The Buffalo Bills head to Arrowhead Stadium this Sunday to face the Kansas City Chiefs in the AFC Championship game.
+The Buffalo Bills head to Arrowhead Stadium today to face the Kansas City Chiefs in the AFC Championship game.
 Kickoff time is at 6:40 p.m ET.
 See below for additional information on how to watch the game.

 The Buffalo Bills are headed to AFC Championship Game for first time since 1993 after last Saturday’s 17-3 victory over the Ravens.
 Josh Allen completed 23-of-37 passes for 206 yards and one touchdown.
 WR Stefon Diggs caught 8-of-11 targets for 106 yards and one touchdown.
 Diggs now has at least 100 yards in five of his last six games.
 However, it was a 101-yard interception return from CB Taron Johnson that helped the Bills seal the historic victory, when Baltimore was just 9 yards away from a tying touchdown.
 Johnson’s pick-6-return tied for the longest in postseason history.
 Packers DB George Teague had a 101-yard interception return against the Lions in 1993.